laras126/simple-sassy-starter/README.md

 **tl;dr Always minify your code.** But it's best to not while you are in a development environment - easier for debugging.

 Another note: I included folders for JavaScript, fonts, and images - it's nice to keep all of this in the assets folder.
-Change as you will!
+Also add a 'fonts' folder if you have any of those.
+But up to you!

 #Using this with WordPress